 About Dr. Battula

-Assistant Professor, Department of Leukemia, Division of Cancer Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX
+Associate Professor, Department of Leukemia - Research, Division of Cancer Medicine, The University of Texas MD Anderson Cancer Center, Houston, TX

 Dr. Battula’s research is focused on understanding the role of stem cells in cancer.
 In this regard, he has identified several markers including FZD9, CD140b, tissue non-specific alkaline phosphatase (TNAP) in combination with other cell surface for prospective isolation of mesenchymal stromal cells (MSCs) from human bone marrow and placenta.
 In most tumor types, MSCs support tumor growth and induce chemo-resistance in cancer cells.
 His current research is focused on understanding the role of tumor-stroma interactions in chemo-resistance of acute myeloid leukemia (AML) cells.
 He aims to identify molecular targets that could be used in the development of novel therapeutic strategies for leukemia patients.